Salomegit/Authentication/README.md

 6. Running Sail Commands

-- You can run various Sail commands using the following syntax:
+- You can run various Sail commands using the following syntax:"./vendor/bin/sail <command>"

-./vendor/bin/sail <command>

-For example, to run migrations:
+For example, to run migrations:"./vendor/bin/sail artisan migrate"

-./vendor/bin/sail artisan migrate

 7. Stopping the Containers

-- To stop the Docker containers, run:
+- To stop the Docker containers, run:"./vendor/bin/sail down"

-./vendor/bin/sail down

 8. Additional Notes